-Field Description Host Enter your domain name here. (ie: example.com) Port Set this to “2222”.
+Field Description Host Enter your domain name (ie: example.com) or server IP Port Set this to “2222”.
 Protocol Set this to “SFTP – SSH File Transfer Protocol”.
 Logon Type Set to “Ask for Password”.
 User Enter your cPanel username.
 Password Enter your current cPanel password.

-- Once all data has been entered, click Connect to let FileZilla connect to your server.
+- Once all of the correct settings have been added, click Connect to let FileZilla connect to your server.

 Once you have completed the above, you should be able to connect to your shared account using SFTP.